cereigido/django-parsesync/README.md

 What's (maybe) next?
 --------------------

-- Add support FileField and ImageField.
-- Allow the execution of each model on parsetodjango as a separate thread.
 - Check older Django versions compatibility for parsetodjango command.
 - Allow user to extend ParseAdmin attributes in a smarter way.